 Does chai have caffeine?
-Yes, in fact, the weakest chai tested had the same amount of caffeine as a decaf grande coffee.
+Yes, chai is a caffeinated beverages, in fact, the weakest chai tested had the same amount of caffeine as a decaf grande coffee.
 But how much caffeine contains in a cup of chai?
 Does caffeine content in chai can vary a lot and does caffeine in chai is the same with coffee?
 Let's learn more about this topic with Monk's Chai!

 What is Chai?